Skip to accessibility statement

 Managing a fleet heavily relies on data collection and analysis to make informed decisions.
 Fleet managers can use fleet card data, telematics and analytics tools to track fuel usage, vehicle utilization and driver behavior to identify trends and improve operations.

-It’s important to know a fleet fuel card includes robust reporting tools allowing managers to view trends over time.
+A fleet fuel card includes robust reporting tools allowing managers to view trends over time.

 The ability to view the data you want when you want is made even more powerful by the real-time data fleet cards provide.